 Undoubtedly, you've heard about hazing in the media.
 Wittenberg University and every national/international fraternity and sorority on campus has strict policies against it.
 Hazing is not tolerated at Wittenberg; if an incident is suspected or reported, the involved students and/or groups will be addressed through the university's Conduct process.

 If you ever suspect your student may have been hazed (or harassed), please call 937-327-7820 or click here for more information on how to report hazing.
 Additional information and resources about hazing and prevention can be found online here.

 As a parent, you can be supportive of your student's efforts to join a chapter.
 Learn as much as you can about the fraternities and sororities at Wittenberg.
 Many groups provide websites and written statements concerning activities, finances and policies.
 Allow your student to make their own choice (especially if you are a member of a fraternity or sorority).
 Participate in chapter sponsored events for alumni and parents.
-Come to Family Weekend and/or homecoming, if possible.
+Come to Family Weekend (coincides with homecoming), if possible.
 We hope your support will continue throughout your student's years at Wittenberg.

 - Greek Life Definitions: Provides basic definitions for words you may hear or may have heard regarding Greek Life

 - Information on Greek Housing Regulations: Greek Housing Bill S713 rationale

 Talk One-2-One is a resource for confidential, convenient, and 24/7 support for a number of problems that may be challenging your health or well-being.
 We believe that no issue is too small.
 You can call us for a wide range of issues, such as dealing with stress and anxiety, family problems, roommate issues, and drug or alcohol abuse.
 More information can be found by clicking on the Talk One-2-One link above.